 Watt’s exquisitely painted canvases continue to negotiate a position close to abstraction yet are firmly rooted in her studies of drapery, light, the human form and old master paintings and sculpture.

 Alison Watt’s work has been widely exhibited and is held in many important public and private collections.
-Important recent exhibitions include Reality: Modern & Contemporary British Painting at the Sainsbury Centre for Visual Arts, Norwich and Walker Art Gallery, Liverpool (2014-15) and Autoriatratto, Uffizi Gallery (2010).
-Watt’s work is included in many important collections including the Scottish National Gallery of Modern Art, Edinburgh, the Gallery of Modern Art, Glasgow, Southampton City Art Gallery, the British Council Collection, London and the Uffizi in Florence.
+Important recent exhibitions include A Shadow on the Blind, Abbot Hall Art Gallery, Kendal, Reality: Modern & Contemporary British Painting at the Sainsbury Centre for Visual Arts, Norwich and Walker Art Gallery, Liverpool (2014-15) and Autoriatratto, Uffizi Gallery (2010).
+Watt’s work is included in many important collections including the Scottish National Gallery of Modern Art, Edinburgh, the Gallery of Modern Art, Glasgow, Southampton City Art Gallery, the British Council Collection, London, the US Embassy, London, and the Uffizi in Florence.

 Selected Works See All